tmdh/laravel-kit/README.md

 # laravel-kit

-A boilerplate for Electron + Vue + Webpack + Tailwind
+A desktop GUI client for Laravel projects

 ## Renderer setup (Compiles and hot-reloads for development)